acemod/ACE3/documentation/feature/medical-system.md

 #### 2.1.4 Revive (Basic Medical)
 For the following procedure to work revive need to be enabled.

-- A unit in the revive state will be unconscious and will stay unconscious until he is either woken up or the revive timer runs out.
+- A unit in the revive state will be unconscious and will stay unconscious until it is either woken up or the revive timer runs out.
 - A unit in the revive state can't die from any source of damage, only the timer ending can kill it.
 - To wake up a patient treat all of his wounds, make sure he isn't in pain and then use epinephrine.
-- Each successful revive removes a life from the unit, once the lives run out the next time unit will take fatal damage he will not enter the revive state and will die.
+- Each successful revive removes a life from the unit, once the lives run out the next time the unit will take fatal damage it will not enter the revive state and will die.

 ### 2.2 Advanced